This blog may contain affiliate links. Read our disclosure policy for more info.

 The Glenorchy Walkway is completely flat and isn’t really a hike, instead, it’s more of a nature walk.
 At a steady pace, allow just over an hour to walk the entire loop.
 The Glenorchy Walkway is one of the most popular free things to do in Glenorchy and should be on every visitor’s bucket list!

-Related Read: One of the most popular ways to visit Glenorchy is on a guidee Lord of the Rings tour from Queenstown.
-Read my blog for all the details about these tours!
+Related Read: One of the best ways to visit Glenorchy is on a guided Lord of the Rings tour from Queenstown, as there are many film locations surrounding Glenorchy!

 2. Routeburn Track

 I’ve done the full Routeburn Track and loved it!
-The views, wildlife, and friends I made along the way made for one hell of an adventure!
-If you ask me, it is definitely one of the best things to do in New Zealand.
+The views, wildlife, and friends I made along the way made for one heck of an adventure.

 3. Routeburn Nature Walk (day hike)